 Technologically moving in the forward direction, Vertu has launched its second Android smartphone after launching Vertu Ti, early this year, which was its first Android phone.
 Named “Vertu Constellation,” the hand-crafted beauty is visibly different than the old Vertu design DNA, which is a part of the transformation strategy put in place by the luxury phone manufacturer.
 After splitting ways with its former owner Nokia, Vertu has freed itself from the shackles of Symbian OS and has moved towards Android, which no doubt is the most used mobile operating system in the world today.

-Each Constellation handset will be handcrafted by a single craftsman at Vertu HQ in Church Crookham, Hampshire.
-The phone flaunts the largest piece of sapphire glass that has ever been used on a smartphone making it almost indestructible.
-The chassis of the smartphone is made out of grade 5 titanium and it is wrapped in exquisite calf leather from “one of Europe’s oldest tanneries.”
-The leather will come in five different colors – black, beige, brown, orange and pink.
-To be very frank it’s one of the better looking Vertus we have seen in the past and a lot better than the Ti Android phone.
+A single artisan will handcraft each Constellation handset at Vertu HQ in Church Crookham, Hampshire.
+The phone flaunts the largest piece of sapphire glass that has ever been used on a smartphone, making it almost indestructible.
+The smartphone’s chassis is made out of grade 5 titanium, and it is wrapped in exquisite calf leather from “one of Europe’s oldest tanneries.”
+The leather will come in five different colors – black, beige, brown, orange, and pink.
+To be very frank, it’s one of the better-looking Vertus we have seen in the past and a lot better than the Ti Android phone.

 [Via – Vertu]